 “It’s our people who make us what we are.”
-In the face of this dilemma, it is heartening to know that designers across the country are committed to ensure the safety and well-being of their workers.
-The corona virus pandemic has uprooted each one’s life and economically affected all industries, including Fashion.
-With flagships shut and production halted, designers are experiencing a financial nightmare.
-In this moment of global crisis, many of them are stepping up to utilise their design resources to help the less fortunate.
-One such initiative is ‘Masks For Humanity’ — a collaboration between the BMC and designers Karan Berry and Leon Vaz of ‘Karleo’ to design and produce non-surgical masks primarily for BMC sweepers, garbage collectors and others who are on the frontline on a daily basis.
+In the face of this dilemma, it is heartening to know that designers across the country are committed to ensuring the safety and well-being of their workers.
+The coronavirus pandemic has uprooted each one’s life and economically affected all industries, including Fashion.
+With flagships shut and production halted designers are experiencing a financial nightmare.
+In this moment of global crisis, many of them are stepping up to utilize their design resources to help the less fortunate.
+One such initiative is ‘Masks For Humanity’ — a collaboration between the BMC and designers Karan Berry and Leon Vaz of ‘Karleo’ to design and produce non-surgical masks primarily for BMC sweepers, garbage collectors, and others who are on the frontline daily.

 Designer Suket Dhir is making a heartfelt effort to feed people who are hungry and helpless since the pandemic broke out.

 Sewa Bharti food packing center on his social media, where he explains, ”They pack 2 kg rice, 2 kg dal, 10 kg atta, 1 kg sugar, tea, milk powder, cooking oil and spices into each box, which costs them INR 1,100 wholesale.
 Each box should feed a family of six people for a week.
 To organize things, they put ingredients for a hundred boxes on shelves at one end of the hall and the team replenishes it once it is packaged.
 Their production capacity is a thousand boxes a day, but once they get used to the mechanism, shall be able to turn out 2,000 boxes.
 The packaging team wears masks and gloves and maintains social distancing.
 Once packaged, the distribution team loads boxes in trucks and distributes them to the needed locations”